Bombardier CS100 Jetliner, Canada

 The CS100 jetliner is powered by two Pratt & Whitney PurePower PW1500G engines.
 Each engine can generate a maximum thrust of 93.4kN.
 It uses fan drive gear system and an advanced combustion technology for delivering high performance.
 The engine is monitored by an engine health display system.

-The CS100 aircraft fitted with PW1500G offers 15% lower operating cost and a 20% fuel burn advantage over similar aircraft.
+The CS100 aircraft fitted with PW1500G offers a 15% lower operating cost and a 20% fuel burn advantage over similar aircraft.

 Bombardier jetliner performance